-While in my veterinarian’s office the other day, we started talking.
+While in my vet’s office the other day, we started talking.
 She mentioned that there were so many things that most veterinarians wished that their clients knew.
 She believes that her patients could get better care if they would just do a few things differently while also adding a few things to their pet care routine.

 The first item on her list is a yearly checkup.
 The yearly checkup is an opportunity for her to hear all about how my dog Buffy is doing.
 Regular checkups give the Vet the opportunity to catch any problems that may come up with all pets (especially with cats).
 Cats can hide their illness and injuries until it is too late.